dashkens/dashkens/README.md

 ## Hey there! 👋

-Embarikng my journey as a Full Stack || Frontend developer! 🌐✨ Currently, I am redoing my old projects and developing new ones, so do not hestitate to dive into my GitHub to see the projects and progress! :)
+Embarking my journey as a Full Stack || Frontend developer! 🌐✨ Currently, I am redoing my old projects and developing new ones, so do not hestitate to dive into my GitHub to see the projects and progress! :)

 ### Skills 💻